mongodb/docs-realm/source/includes/realm-database.rst

 {+client-database+} is an reactive, object-oriented, cross-platform, mobile database.
 It is an alternative to SQLite and Core Data.

-- **Reactive** means that you can not only query the current state, but subscribe to state changes like the result of a query or even a single object.
+- **Reactive**: you can not only query the current state, but subscribe to state changes like the result of a query or even a single object.

-- **Object-oriented** means that {+client-database+} stores data as objects, rather than rows, documents, or columns.
+- **Object-oriented**: stores data as objects, rather than rows, documents, or columns.

-- **Mobile** means that {+client-database+} is designed for the low-power, battery-sensitive, real-time environment of a mobile device.
+- **Mobile**: designed for the low-power, battery-sensitive, real-time environment of a mobile device.

-- **Cross-platform** means that you can use the same {+realm+}
-  files on iOS, Android, Linux, macOS, or Windows.
-You just need a schema defined in a language native to that platform.
+- **Cross-platform**: use the same {+realm+} files on iOS, Android, Linux, macOS, or Windows.
+Just define a schema for each SDK you use.

 Native Database Engine
 ----------------------